CocoaPods/blog.cocoapods.org/_posts/2014-12-12-search-engine.markdown

 We started with a list of requirements:

 * It should fit and work on a shared Heroku CPU.
-* It should be reindex pods using Trunk web hook calls.
+* It should reindex pods using Trunk web hook calls.
 So if a pod is pushed to Trunk, search should know about it ASAP (in less than 30 seconds).
 * It should be stable.
 Nobody likes not being able to search.
 * It should have little downtime when restarting.